bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 ```
 When I add an item to the list
 ```
-we need to provide a way in which to add an item to the Grocery List instance create in the _Given_ - and do so in as little code to make the step pass...
+we need to provide a way in which to add an item to the Grocery List instance created in the _Given_ - and do so in as little code to make the step pass...

 First, we'll define our expectation of the make up and `add` signature of the Grocery List in the step definitions: